shajithmukundan/nexus-clone/README.md

 ## NexusBot

-NexusBot is an Otto-like 8-dof biped robot powered by micro:bit and Nexus:bit.
+NexusBot is an 8-dof biped robot powered by micro:bit and Nexus:bit.
 This extension comes with basic control blocks for this robot.

 ![IMG_0040](https://user-images.githubusercontent.com/44191076/57355393-7ef1e980-71a0-11e9-9b1b-28236775f7b7.JPG)